Skip to contents

 ebirdst_download_status(species,

-# estimate proportion of population within the region
+# total abundance within the region of interest

 fun = "sum", na.rm = TRUE, ID = FALSE)